optimove-tech/Optimove-SDK-Engagement-dotNet/ReadMe.md

 	public int Duration { get; set; }
 }
 ```
-- Get Customers by batch
+- Get Customers by batch.

 T is the type that the customer batch should be parsed into.

 ```csharp
 int batchesNumber = storageClient.GetCustomerBatchesNumber();
 for (int i = 0; i < batchesNumber; i++)